Iodised salt

-Iodised salt (also spelled iodized salt) is table salt mixed with a minute amount of various salts of the element iodine.
+Iodised salt (also spelled iodized salt) is table salt mixed with a minuscule amount of various iodine salts.
 The ingestion of iodine prevents iodine deficiency.
 Worldwide, iodine deficiency affects about two billion people and is the leading preventable cause of intellectual and developmental disabilities.
 Deficiency also causes thyroid gland problems, including endemic goitre.
 In many countries, iodine deficiency is a major public health problem that can be cheaply addressed by purposely adding small amounts of iodine to the sodium chloride salt.

-Iodine is a micronutrient and dietary mineral that is naturally present in the food supply in some regions, especially near sea coasts but is generally quite rare in the Earth's crust since iodine is a so-called heavy element, and abundance of chemical elements generally declines with greater atomic mass.
-Where natural levels of iodine in the soil are low and the iodine is not taken up by vegetables, iodine added to salt provides the small but essential amount of iodine needed by humans.
+Iodine is a micronutrient and dietary mineral that is naturally present in the food supply in some regions (especially near sea coasts) but is generally quite rare in the Earth's crust.
+Where natural levels of iodine in the soil are low and vegetables do not take up the iodine, iodine added to salt provides the small but essential amount of iodine needed by humans.

 An opened package of table salt with iodide may rapidly lose its iodine content in high temperature and high relative humidity conditions through the process of oxidation and iodine sublimation.
+Poor manufacturing techniques and storage processes can also lead to insufficient amounts of iodine in table salt.

-Chemistry, biochemistry and nutritional aspects
+Chemistry, biochemistry, and nutritional aspects

 Four inorganic compounds are used as iodide sources, depending on the producer: potassium iodate, potassium iodide, sodium iodate, and sodium iodide.
-Any of these compounds supplies the body with its iodine required for the biosynthesis of thyroxine (T4) and triiodothyronine (T3) hormones by the thyroid gland.
+Any of these compounds supplies the body with the iodine required for the biosynthesis of thyroxine (T4) and triiodothyronine (T3) hormones by the thyroid gland.
 Animals also benefit from iodine supplements, and the hydrogen iodide derivative of ethylenediamine is the main supplement to livestock feed.

 Salt is an effective vehicle for distributing iodine to the public because it does not spoil and is consumed in more predictable amounts than most other commodities.
-For example, the concentration of iodine in salt has gradually increased p Switzerland: 3.75 mg/kg in 1952, 7.5 mg/kg in 1962, 15 mg/kg in 1980, 20 mg/kg in 1998, and 25 mg/kg in 2014.
+For example, the concentration of iodine in salt has gradually increased in Switzerland: 3.75 mg/kg in 1922, 7.5 mg/kg in 1962, 15 mg/kg in 1980, 20 mg/kg in 1998, and 25 mg/kg since 2014.
 These increases were found to improve iodine status in the general Swiss population.

-Salt that is iodized may slowly lose its iodine content by exposure to excess air over long periods.
+Salt that is iodized with iodide may slowly lose its iodine content by exposure to excess air over long periods.
+Salts fortified with iodate are relatively stable to storage and heat; the main concern is reducing impurities in the salt itself, which can be removed relatively easily.
+Moisture accelerates the decomposition of iodate, but ceases to do so once reducing impurities are removed.

+Contrary to popular belief, iodised salt cannot be used as a substitute for potassium iodide (KI) to protect a person's thyroid gland in the event of a nuclear emergency.
+There is not enough iodine in iodised salt to block the uptake of radioactive iodine by the thyroid.

 Production

 Edible salt can be iodised by spraying it with a potassium iodate or potassium iodide solution.
-57 grams of potassium iodate, costing about US$1.15 (in 2006), is required to iodise a ton (2,000 pounds) of salt.
-Dextrose is added as a stabilizer to prevent potassium iodide from oxidizing and evaporating.
-Anti-caking agents such as calcium silicate are commonly added to table salt to prevent clumping.
+57 grams of potassium iodate, costing about US$1.15 (in 2006), is required to iodise a short ton (2,000 pounds) of salt.
+Optional additives include: